autocrypt/autocrypt/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that we think contributes to creating a positive environment include:
+Examples of behavior that contribute to creating a positive environment include:

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences